This post may contain affiliate links.

 Don’t Rock Your Baby To Sleep

-This can be difficult to implement, but some experts say that it’s not a good idea to rock your baby to sleep.
-I’ll admit, I tried rocking him to sleep.
-It didn’t work.
-Try to put him/her in their crib/bassinet when they’re drowsy – that way they’ll get used to putting themselves to sleep.
+As it turns out, some baby sleep experts say that it’s not a good idea to rock your baby to sleep.
+Instead, you should lay your baby down in their crib/bassinet when they’re drowsy, so they get used to putting themselves to sleep.